jesskongg/MusicRetailStore/README.md

 * Update inventory and maintain transaction records.

 # Platform
 The front-end user interface was developed with HTML, CSS and JavaScript.
 These technologies provided UI enhancements, and input validation.
 PHP and MySQL were used for the back-end web server and database storage/management.
-These choices simplified the development process by minimizing framework dependencies and allowing a single server to provide both database and web server functionality.
+These choices simplified the development process by minimizing framework dependencies and allowed a single server to provide both database and web server functionality.